Home » Blog » Microsoft Security – Insights and Best Practices

 Here is a guideline on how to secure your environment when working with external guests.

-1. Regular Audits
+1. Regular audits

-2. Access Reviews
+2. Access reviews

-3. Automated Expiry Policies
+3. Automated expiry policies

 Use automated policies that set expiration dates for guest access.
-This ensures that guest accounts automatically lose access after a predefined period unless explicitly renewed.

-4. Monitor and Manage External Collaborations
+4. Monitor and manage external collaborations

 Use tools like Microsoft 365’s audit logs and reports to monitor activities of guest users.
-This helps in identifying any unusual or unauthorized access patterns.

-5. Educate Administrators and Users
+5. Educate administrators and users

 Train administrators and users on best practices for managing guest access, including how to revoke access when it is no longer needed.